Army of Africa (Spain): 1940–1956

 With the ending of the Civil War the Army of Africa was reduced to a peacetime establishment.
 However under Franco it was accorded a higher profile in Spain itself than had been the case under either monarchy or republic.
 During the 1940s detachments from the Tiradores de Ifni garrisoned the Canary Islands, while a mounted Guardia Mora ("Moorish Guard") undertook ceremonial duties in Madrid.

+The Moroccan troops returned to the Protectorate to resume their former duties as garrison and colonial troops: after two years of war they had already fulfilled the task entrusted to them and Franco sent them to the other side of the Strait.
+They would remain there during the years of the Second World War, when they could be useful in the event of Spain entering the war.

+The Legion and troops of Regulares were sent to the Val d'Aran in October 1944 to repel the invasion of the area by Spanish maquis from France.

+With the independence of Morocco in 1956, most of the locally recruited Regulars were transferred to the new Royal Army.
+The cities of Ceuta and Melilla and the smaller towns of Spanish sovereignty were maintained, and are still garrisoned by units of the Legion and Regulars.
+In the plans for the Withdrawal of the Spanish Army (10 April 1956 - 31 August 1961), as a consequence of the independence of Morocco, the number of Regular Infantry Forces Groups was reduced from eight to four and the two Cavalry Groups were dissolved.
+The Regulars had 127 Moroccan officers and 12,445 soldiers of the same nationality.

 Post Moroccan independence

 Following Moroccan independence in 1956 the bulk of the locally recruited Regulares were transferred to the new Royal Moroccan Army.
 The cities of Melilla and Ceuta, and the lesser plazas de soberanía as well, remained Spanish and are still garrisoned by Legion and Regulares units.

 Ifni remained under Spanish administration until June 1969.
 However widespread disturbances in the territory in 1956 and the Ifni War of 1957-58 led to substantial desertions amongst the indigenous rank and file of the Tiradores de Ifni.
 Accordingly, the four tabors which made up this force underwent a process of "europeanisation" in which the majority of their personnel were recruited from Spain itself.